Tuned Global Case Study

 "Partnering with a DevOps company allowed us to develop faster without increasing our internal team, so we could spend more time focusing on user experience.
 We felt they could help us achieve real results."Con Raso, Tuned Global Managing Director

 Tuned Global is a mobile engagement company that helps brands engage their customers through music.
 Their turnkey and branded music streaming apps, combined with innovative music business models and deep business intelligence allow brands and music labels to grow their business.

-Tuned Global have worked on customer engagement campaigns with Australian brands such as Universal Music Group, Samsung Mobile, Coles and JB HI-FI, and are now focusing on growth with new clients across Japan and South-East Asia.
+Tuned Global have worked on customer engagement campaigns with Australian brands such as Universal Music Group, Samsung Mobile, Coles and JB HI-FI, and are now focusing on growth with new clients across Japan, South-East Asia and Africa.